aarontburn/nexus-template-vanilla-ts/README.md

 # Modules: Developer Template
+Author: @aarontburn
-Developer template required to develop modules for [modules](https://github.com/aarontburn/modules)
+Module template required for [Module](https://github.com/aarontburn/modules)

-# Prerequisites:
-- Node?
-- Typescript?

 # Template Installation
 To start, clone the template and do